 iv.
 Payment proof and any other documentary evidence

-There are two types of bookkeeping: single-entry and double-entry.
+There are two types : single-entry and double-entry.
 Before you can begin keeping your financial records, you must first select a method because the method you select determines how and where you record each financial transaction.

 Understand the complexities of a balance sheet